-Google recently released a new camera app with a compelling feature called Lens Blur, simulating a shallow depth of field usally seen on photos taken from a dSLR.
+Google recently released a new camera app with a compelling feature called Lens Blur, simulating a shallow depth of field usually seen on photos taken from a dSLR.

-Traditionally, a shallow depth of field translates to a nice lens with a wide aperture.
-High-end smartphones like the iPhone 5s or Nexus 5 have been getting better in this area — for instance, it's possible to get a shallow-ish depth of field on macro shots — but the general rule of thumb is that thin devices are limited by sensor area and the height of the optic stack.
+Traditionally, capturing a shot with a shallow depth of field translates to needing a nice lens with a wide aperture.
+High-end smartphones like the iPhone 5s or Nexus 5 have demonstratively shown better results in this area — for instance, it's possible to get a shallow-ish depth of field on macro shots — but the general rule of thumb is that thin devices are limited by sensor area and the height of the optic stack.

 Computational photography describes a growing research field where light may be captured, modified, or post-processed to achieve new effects, either in real-time or post-processing.
 One focused area of computer vision research deals with deconstructing scenes to understand depth.
 By applying some well-known algorithms in this domain to photography, a simulated depth of field (among other effects) is possible.